yurigo79/gutenberg/packages/components/src/form-file-upload/README.md

 ### `__next40pxDefaultSize`

-Start opting into the larger default height that will become the default size in a future version.

  - Type: `boolean`
  - Required: No
  - Default: `false`

+Start opting into the larger default height that will become the default size in a future version.

 ### `accept`

-A string passed to the `input` element that tells the browser which [file types](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file#Unique_file_type_specifiers) can be uploaded by the user. e.g: `image/*,video/*`.

  - Type: `string`
  - Required: No

+A string passed to the `input` element that tells the browser which [file types](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file#Unique_file_type_specifiers) can be uploaded by the user. e.g: `image/*,video/*`.

 ### `children`

-Children are passed as children of `Button`.

  - Type: `ReactNode`
  - Required: No

+Children are passed as children of `Button`.

 ### `icon`

+ - Type: `IconType`
+ - Required: No

 The icon to render in the default button.

 See the `Icon` component docs for more information.

- - Type: `IconType`
- - Required: No

 ### `multiple`

-Whether to allow multiple selection of files or not.

  - Type: `boolean`
  - Required: No
  - Default: `false`

+Whether to allow multiple selection of files or not.

 ### `onChange`

+ - Type: `ChangeEventHandler<HTMLInputElement>`
+ - Required: Yes

 Callback function passed directly to the `input` file element.

 Select files will be available in `event.currentTarget.files`.

- - Type: `ChangeEventHandler<HTMLInputElement>`
- - Required: Yes

 ### `onClick`

+ - Type: `MouseEventHandler<HTMLInputElement>`
+ - Required: No

 Callback function passed directly to the `input` file element.